pcal43/highspeed-rail/README.md

 # High-Speed Rail

-Do you think Ice Boats are dumb?
+Do you think Ice Boats are stupid?
 Do you wish minecarts were a viable form of transportation?
 Then this is the mod for you!

 Just build your rails on gravel blocks and your minecarts will go the same speed as ice boats.